Welcome to Mark's Workshop

 TC SIGAda

-is a founding member of the TC SIGAda and continues to be active.
+in 1983.
+Mark is a founding member of the TC SIGAda and continues to

 Twin-SPIN

-was founded in January of 1996.
+January of 1996.
 Mark is an active member of the Twin-SPIN.
+There is

-There is an electronic distribution list used to send
+an electronic distribution list used to send e-mail to all

 Dilbert

-profession, and to our industry.
-Check out the Dilbert
+our profession, and to our industry.
+Check out the Dilbert Zone

 Scott Adams